MGriot/VisualAnalyzer/docs/USAGE.md

 ## Dependencies

-In addition to the libraries listed in `requirements.txt`, this tool uses `reportlab` for generating PDF reports.
+In addition to the libraries listed in `requirements.txt` (which include `numpy`, `opencv-python`, `ultralytics`, etc.), the tool relies on:

+*   `scipy` and `scikit-image`: For robust color patch matching using the Hungarian algorithm and CIELAB color difference calculations.
+*   `reportlab`: For generating PDF reports.
+*   `colour-science`: For accessing standardized color data for reference generation.

 ## Command-Line Arguments